dhellmann/pymotw-3/source/difflib/index.rst

     :start-after: #end_pymotw_header

-The default for ``Differ`` is to not ignore any lines or characters explicitly, but to rely on the ability of ``SequenceMatcher`` to detect noise.
+The default for ``Differ`` is to not ignore any lines or characters explicitly, but rather to rely on the ability of ``SequenceMatcher`` to detect noise.
 The default for ``ndiff()`` is to ignore space and tab characters.